 Periodically check the condition of fan wheels and housings and fan-motor shaft bearings.
-No lubrication of condenser-or evaporator-fan bearings or motors is required or recommended.
+Contact your dealer for the required annual maintenance.

 Indoor and Outdoor Coils

 Cleaning of the coils should only be done by qualified service personnel.
 Contact your dealer for the required annual maintenance.